jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

   .. code-block:: python

-    TypeError: function() takes 0 positional argument but 1 were given
+    TypeError: function() takes 0 positional argument but 1 was given

   the call uses 1 positional argument but the :ref:`function<functions>` does not accept input